erik-uy/ngb-bootstrap-forms/README.md

 ##form control: `form-control`

-a generic way to build form controls dynamically and can be driven by scope variables generates form controls on a specified type. the directive is attribute-only and replaces the original element used. scope is inherited from parent
+a generic way to build form controls dynamically and can be driven by scope variables. generates form controls from the type specified. the directive is attribute-only and replaces the original element it was used on. scope is inherited from parent

 * directly used attributes:
     * **fc-control-type** specifies the name of the element type to use. possible values are